open-telemetry/opentelemetry-demo/README.md

 ## Welcome to the OpenTelemetry Community Demo

-We started this project to provide developers, vendors, and OpenTelemetry SIG teams with a robust sample application that demonstrates the full feature set OpenTelemetry offers.
+We started this project to provide developers, vendors, and OpenTelemetry SIG teams with a robust demo application that demonstrates the full feature set OpenTelemetry offers.

 We've already made [huge